 The judicial structure of the country is considered as the safeguard of the Indian Constitution and principles underlying within.
-It is the judiciary which protects the rights of the individuals enshrined in Part III of the Constitution.
+It is the judiciary that protects the rights of the individuals enshrined in Part III of the Constitution.

 The people of India may lose faith in other organs of the government but they have a firm belief in the judicial system of the country.
 Even today, when a dispute arises between people, they say to each other, “see you in the court.”
 Anything can get corrupted but not judiciary.

 Legislature and executive also come under the blanket of accountability, but the judiciary is separate from the executive.
-Article 50 of the Constitution also says that the state shall separate judiciary from executive.
+Article 50 of the Constitution also says that the state shall separate the judiciary from the executive.

 For fair, just, and unbiased decisions, the judicial organ must be free from any kind of dominance or undue influence.
 The judiciary shall work upon their will and conscience and not under threat or influence.

 Independence of judiciary means ‘Judiciary work is free from any kind of external influence or control.’
 Judiciary works as an independent body and not through the channel of government.
 In the real sense, we can say that our judiciary is sovereign.
 The judicial system needs to work in isolation so that the decisions shall be free from any influence.

 The Preamble of the Indian Constitution promises justice social, economic and political.
 To achieve the motto, it is expected for the judiciary to be impartial.
 The judges of the country are not obliged to give a decision according to the ruling party or government.
 Any kind of dominance is prohibited.

 The independence of the judiciary also satisfies the real test of a democratic country where the organ for delivering justice is unbiased and free.
 And without misuse of any power, our integrated judicial system is able to deliver an impartial decision.

 Constitutional Provisions That Ensure an Independent Judiciary

 Here are five provisions that answer ‘why the judiciary is free, independent, and pressure-free in India?’